China at the 2016 Summer Paralympics: Wheelchair basketball

 The China women's national wheelchair basketball team has qualified for the 2016 Rio Paralympics.

 As hosts, Brazil got to choose which group they were put into.
-They were partnered with Algeria, who would be put in the group they did not chose.
+They were partnered with Algeria, who would be put in the group they did not choose.
 Brazil chose Group A, which included Canada, Germany, Great Britain and Argentina.
 Algeria ended up in Group B with the United States, the Netherlands, France and China.